rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  impossible, collapsing under its own tyrannical fiat.
-As monetary technology increases, so too does monetary power.
+As monetary technology increases, so too does this monetary power.
 The desire
  from the state and others to wield this power will also increase.